Purchase the Day Trips Around Rochester book on Amazon

 January

 Kick off the new year with a delightful array of January events and activities.
 January offers a light assortment of experiences to start your year on the right foot, indoors or out.
 You can start with a guided First-Day Hike, available at scenic destinations like Letchworth, Taughannock, and Hamlin State Parks, as well as numerous local options.
 In winter and early spring, visit Mendon Ponds Park with a pocketful of black oil sunflower seeds to feed the birds.
 On the Birdsong Fairy Trail, you’ll be delighted as chickadees, nuthatches, and tufted titmice dine right from your hand.
 When gray skies loom, visit local libraries, museums, or theaters for indoor fun.
-For refuge from the chill, explore the lush tropical environment of the Lamberton Conservatory and the enchanting butterfly garden at The Strong National Museum of Play.
+Explore the lush tropical environment of the Lamberton Conservatory and the enchanting butterfly garden at The Strong National Museum of Play for refuge from the chill.
 Or curl up with a cozy read or warm beverage beside a fireplace in a local library or restaurant.
 If the weather proves inviting, layer up and explore the great outdoors.

 Explore